 If you can provide these basic needs, your plant should be happy.

 3. Know Which Style of Air Plant You Have

 Air plants have many different varieties, but all varieties have 1 of 2 types of leaves.
 The first type of leaf is a coated leaf.

 These leaves have a white, dusty coating on them.
 This lets you know the variety of air plant you have comes from a dryer climate.

 With these plants, you’ll need only to water them once or twice a week.
 They can also handle plenty of sunlight as well.

 This might be a good variety of air plant if you want to raise a houseplant in your sunroom or another toasty area of your home.

-The other type of leaf is one which has a satin exterior.
+The other type of leaf is one that has a satin exterior.
 These leaves come from the moist area of a tropical climate.
 They need to be watered more frequently.

 Knowing the type of leaf your plant has will let you know how much care you should give it.